Fairview Park Mall: Food Court

 Fairview Park Mall has a large food court with various multicultural options ranging from American fast food to East Asian Cuisine.
 Notable restaurants include KFC, A&W, Famous Wok, Tim Horton's, Subway, and Bourbon Street Grill.
-Stand-alone restaurants include Jack Astor's and PI CO.
-Pizza Bar.
+Stand-alone restaurants include Jack Astor's Bar and Grill.

 Area/Location

-Fairview Park Mall is located on Fairway road near the neighbourhoods of Traynor/Vanier and Centreville, a 5-minute drive from downtown Kitchener, Ontario.
-With a population of 14,000, it is one of the largest neighbourhoods in the Region.
+Fairview Park Mall is situated on Fairway Road, in close proximity to the Traynor/Vanier and Centreville neighbourhoods, and just a 5-minute drive from downtown Kitchener, Ontario.
+With a population of 14,000, this area is one of the largest neighbourhoods in the Region.

 Transit Terminal

-Fairview Park Mall is also home to a central transit terminal.
-A bus terminal was located beside the southwest entrance to the Hudson's Bay store.
-This facility operated as a significant hub for Grand River Transit (GRT), with most of the routes served terminating there.
-The Region's Ion rapid transit system now services this area as well, at the Fairway station, which has its associated bus connections; when that station came online in June 2019, the existing terminal closed.
+Fairview Park Mall is home to a central transit terminal.
+A bus terminal used to be located beside the southwest entrance of the former Hudson's Bay store.
+This facility served as a significant hub for Grand River Transit (GRT), with most of the routes terminating there.
+The Region's Ion rapid transit system now also services this area at the Fairway station, which has its associated bus connections.
+When the station came online in June 2019, the existing terminal closed.

-The Traynor/Vanier neighbourhood is home to many new immigrants and working-class people of Kitchener.
-Many of them use the bus regularly.
+The Traynor/Vanier neighbourhood is home to many new immigrants and working-class people of Kitchener who regularly use the bus.
 This is an essential asset to the community in which the mall is located.

-Bus routes essential from the Fairview neighbourhood reach as far as Southern Cambridge and Northern Waterloo are the epicentre of transportation in the Tri-Cities.
+Bus routes from the Fairview neighbourhood are essential to reach as far as Southern Cambridge and Northern Waterloo, making it the epicentre of transportation in the Tri-Cities.